 Round sum allowances are amounts paid by an employer to an employee to cover future expenditure by the employee.
 Round sum allowances differ from the reimbursement of actual expenses, scale rate payments and fixed rate deductions.

 Round sum allowances are normally taxable and subject to NIC as earnings because they are just money available to the employee to be spent.
 Employers should include the amount in the employee’s payroll and subject the amount to PAYE.
 The courts have held that round sum allowances, even if they are intended for use on certain business-related expenditure, are taxable as earnings.

-The case of Fergusson v Noble held that a round sum expense allowance is taxable as part of the employee’s earnings.
-In th
+The case of Noble held that a round sum expense allowance is taxable as part of the employ

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 There are several sets of provisions in the Taxes Acts which relate to ‘close’ companies, most of which are anti-avoidance measures aiming to catch transactions between those companies affected and their owners, where there may otherwise be a tax advantage.
 Broadly speaking, most owner-managed or

 IntroductionSubsistence is the amount incurred as a consequence of business travel.
 Typically it relates to accommodation and meal costs incurred.
 These amounts are allowed because they are associated with the necessary travel.
 See the Travel expenses guidance note for more information of when